Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Flux Calibration of the SHS survey images

-Each matching SR image provide an effective measure of the continuum component for each SHS field, despite including the \ha\ emission line in the bandpass.
+Each matching SR image provides an effective measure of the continuum component for each SHS field, despite including the \ha\ (and the adjacent \NII) emission lines in the bandpass.
+The issue of \NII\ contamination and how it can be accounted for is described in \S\,\ref{sec:deconvolve}.
 The \ha\ and SR images are generally exposed to attain the same depth for continuum point sources (Paper~I).
 However, the nature of photography and the vagaries of the observing conditions (e.g. if the exposure pairs were not contemporaneous and taken in different moon phases or if the seeing changed) mean that the SR and \ha\ point source depth image quality is similar, but not exactly so.
 Thus, it is necessary to precisely determine a continuum-subtraction scaling factor (SF) on a field-by-field basis for the continuum subtraction process to be effective.
 For high-dynamic range CCD exposures, the standard method for determining the appropriate scaling factor to subtract continuum from narrow-band is to compare aperture photometry for stars on both images whose exposures are normally interleaved on short time-scales.
 This does not work so well with the \ha\ plus SR film exposure pairs (Pierce 2005), often leading to under- or over-subtraction of the continuum.
 This produces positive or negative residuals around point sources, so care is needed (see \S\ref{sec:measurement_pipeline}).